Charles Louis Dieudonné Grandjean: Northern Europe

 Afterward, Grandjean held commands in the 4th and 5th Military Divisions.
 Emperor Napoleon awarded him with the Commander's Cross of the Légion d'Honneur on 14 June 1804.
 This was followed by a promotion to general of division on 1 February 1805.
-He assumed command of the 25th Military Division in March 1805 and led a reserve division when the War of the Fifth Coalition broke out that August.
+He assumed command of the 25th Military Division in March 1805 and led a reserve division when the War of the Fourth Coalition broke out that August.
 In late 1806, he was assigned to a command in Northern Europe under Marshal Édouard Mortier, duc de Trévise.

 At the start of 1807, French forces led by Mortier crossed the Peene River and advanced toward Stralsund with two divisions.
 On the east, Grandjean started his division from Anklam and drove back the Swedish outposts.
 On the west, the division of Pierre Louis Dupas crossed the Peene without opposition at Demmin.
 Mortier's two divisions closed up to the city and began the blockade on 30 January.
 For two months there were clashes as the French tightened their investment of the port, but were unable to stop Stralsund from being supplied by sea.
 While French troops amounting to one cavalry and three infantry regiments were withdrawn to fight against the Russians, they were replaced by soldiers from the Kingdom of Holland.